 As much as I hate driving in city traffic, that Saturday I made the drive to the Spring Hill Cemetery.
 It is located on Gallatin Pike directly across from the Nashville National Cemetery.
 Spring Hill is a large cemetery that has actually been around in one form or another since the early 1800s but has only had a funeral home since the 1990s.
 The grounds are very well maintained and the staff very helpful.
 The first thing I noticed in the main building was a beautifully restored horse-drawn hearse in the lobby area.
 The receptionist had my map waiting for me and off I went.
 It made the drive through the meandering drive paths easy.

 Ella’s grave is located in Section B of the old historic section of the cemetery.
 It’s a family plot with a large obelisk that has her parents’ names and info.
 I found Ella’s stone fairly quickly and was surprised by two things.
 One was that the only thing on her stone was her name, and it was located on the top of the stone instead of the front.
 And there was a small stone, about footstone-sized, leaning against it with the name Gertrude etched along the top edge.
 Was this her child’s stone?
-It’s not unusual for a young child’s stone to be with their mother’s so I had to assume it was the child I had been searching for.
+It’s not that unusual for a young child’s stone to be with their mother’s so I had to assume it was the child I had been searching for.
 I got a few pictures and stopped back by the office to thank them and let them know about this loose stone leaning against Ella’s stone.

 Back home I began my search for this child, Gertrude.
 Not able to find a Gertrude Savely that matched the 1905 to 1910 time-frame, I expanded the date for the possibility that it was a child born after the 1910 Census.
-I really didn’t think it was likely, though, as Ella was already 40 by the 1910 census.
+I really didn’t think it was likely though as Ella was already 40 by the 1910 census.
 Immediately in the search a death certificate from 1918 appeared for a Jewel Savely, with the informant being Ella’s husband, Robert.
 Jewel was only a bit under 3 months old when she died.
 The fact that Robert Savely attested in the certificate that he did not know who her parents were led me to believe that this was a recently adopted child.
-She died from “status lymphaticus”, which at the time was believed to be the cause of Sudden Infant Death (SIDS).
+She died from “status lymphaticus”, which at the time was believed to be the cause of Sudden Infant Death Syndrome (SIDS).

 Previously, on a Google search, I had found a short obituary for Ella in a newsletter for the Seventh-Day Adventist Church in Nashville from 1921.
 It mentions that she had joined the church in 1916.
 I am curious now to know if the adoption was arranged through the church.
 Yet another trip to Nashville I’ll have to make in the future….(sigh) Jewel’s Death Ella’s Obit

 So I still didn’t know who Gertrude was.
 And there were still gaps in Ella’s life.
 When this kind of thing happens to you doing genealogy the best thing to do is to move on and work other areas/family members that do have information available.
-Besides needing to flesh out her siblings in the tree, sometimes going other directions turn up items you had been searching for anyway.
+Besides needing to flesh out her siblings in the tree, sometimes going other directions turns up items you had been searching for anyway.

 The next couple of weeks went by with the filling in of the lives of Ella’s grandparents and siblings.
 In the process I discovered that her youngest brother (Earl) had married a Gertrude Hurt in 1905 and that she had died in 1906 or 1907.
 Could this be Gertrude?